railroad2/vOscillation/README.md

 # vOscillating
-Calculator class for Neutrino Oscillation.
+This class is a Calculator class for Neutrino Oscillation.
+This Class need to be used with ROOT(CERN).

 -----------------------
 ## How to get PMNS matrix element